DevPatel3547/Wumpus/README.md

 How to Play
 The Wumpus lives in a cave of twenty rooms.
 Each room has three tunnels leading to other rooms.
-See Figure 2 below to see how the rooms are connected (this is basically a 2-D projection of a dodeca- hedron, in case you are interested.)
 You want to shoot the Wumpus before it eats you, or you die from falling in a Bottomless Pit or from shooting yourself with a Crooked Arrow.
 Play is turn-based.
 At the start of each turn, the program tells you